 5. What are you willing to give up?

-Divorce settlements rarely work out with everyone completely happy, so it is good to prepare a for a potentially harsh reality.
+As you contemplate divorce, understand that settlements rarely work out with everyone completely happy — so it is good to prepare a for a potentially harsh reality.
 After all, it is often far more expensive to continue fighting your ex over a particular asset than it may be to just let it go.

 6. How do you expect your custody arrangement to be structured?